top of page

 Back in the Saddle

 The Scotiabank Saddledome is the home of the Roughnecks.
-The ‘Dome has been open since 1983 and is also host to the NHL’s Calgary Flames, and the WHL’s Calgary Hitmen.
+The ‘Dome has been open since 1983 and is also host to the NHL’s Calgary Flames and the WHL’s Calgary Hitmen.
 Conveniently, the Flames own all three franchises, so it’s very much an All In The Family situation at the Saddledome.

-Talks of building a new arena aside, the Saddledome remains a solid structure that has seen a number of renovations over the years to keep it fairly modern, and is still a good place to watch an event.
+A new arena aside, the Saddledome remains a solid structure that has seen a number of renovations over the years to keep it fairly modern, and is still a good place to watch an event.

 Food & Beverage 4

-In addition, there are Pizza 73 stands, Italian ice kiosks, little doughnut stations and Good Earth Coffee available for fans who want something a little different than cola and popcorn.
-There is also a Jugo Juice stand on the east side which offers some healthier choices with their yummy juice concoctions and wraps.
+In addition, there are Pizza 73 stands, Italian ice kiosks, little doughnut stations, and Good Earth Coffee available for fans who want something a little different than cola and popcorn.
+There is also a Jugo Juice stand on the east side, which offers some healthier choices with their yummy juice concoctions and wraps.

 Atmosphere 4

-Box lacrosse, as the indoor game is known, is the best spectator sport in the world in my humble opinion.
-It is fast and furious, full of strength, finesse, speed and grace.
+Box lacrosse, as the indoor game is known, is the best spectator sport in the world, in my humble opinion.
+It is fast and furious, full of strength, finesse, speed, and grace.
 I have never yet taken a sports fan to a game and had that person say they didn’t enjoy the experience.

 The lacrosse community in town is 10 times larger now than it was when the Roughnecks arrived here, so the audience has a significant group of younger fans and their parents.
-The powers that be within the organization do a good job of appealing to them with meet-and-greet opportunities after games, youth-oriented events between quarters and at half time, etc. The net result is that kids of all ages are likely to have a great time at a game.
+The powers that be within the organization do a good job of appealing to them with meet-and-greet opportunities after games, youth-oriented events between quarters, and at halftime, etc. The net result is that kids of all ages are likely to have a great time at a game.

 Adding to the overall atmosphere are the championship banners displayed in the rafters, giving a sense that the Roughnecks are indeed home.